winstonDeGreef/Mechanica/content/Ch6_AngularMomentum.md

 In which direction will it rotate?

-Before answering: first we need to think about <b style="color:blue"> *direction of rotation***.
+Before answering: first we need to think about **direction of rotation**.
 Does it have direction and if so: how do we make clear what that is?

 Again the seesaw will give guidance.
 Suppose we remove the smaller mass all together.
 Then, it is obvious: the 'heavy' left side will rotate to the ground and the light right side upwards.
 From the point of view we are standing: the seesaw will rotate counter clockwise.